gcclinux/EasyEdit/docs/UML-QUICK-START.md

-# Quick Start: UML Diagrams in EasyEdit
+# Quick Start: UML Diagrams in EasyEditor

 ## Using the UML Feature